What is revenue management?

 Upselling

-A tried and tested method for revenue management in the hotel industry, upselling sees you offering extras and add-ons to guests, either during the booking process (particularly for direct bookings) or when they arrive at your hotel.
+A tried and tested method for revenue management solution in the hotel industry, upselling sees you offering extras and add-ons to guests, either during the booking process (particularly for direct bookings) or when they arrive at your hotel.

 Length of stay control